VLSIDA/chip-tutorials/orfs-build.md

 ## Clone the repository

-All step need to do this:
+All steps need to get the ORFS repository:

 ```bash
 git clone https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts.git
 cd OpepNROAD-flow-scripts
 ```

+Unless otherwise specified, all commands should be run from the root of this repo.

 ## Docker